-- 1. Waved at designated rows of the starting grid, this flag indicates that the start of the race is delayed. - 2.
+- a.
+Yellow Flag - 1.
+Waved at designated rows of the starting grid, this flag indicates that the start of the race is delayed. - 2.
 A standing yellow flag at the flag marshal post indicates that there is a danger ahead beside the track.
 Riders must exercise caution; overtaking is forbidden up until the point where the green flag is waved. - 3.
 A waving yellow flag at the flag marshal post indicates that there is a hazard wholly or partly blocking the track, or other high-risk situation. - 4.
 For any yellow flag, riders must slow and proceed with caution during any session other than a race.
 Any Infringement of this rule will result in the cancellation of the lap time during which the infraction occurred. - 5.
 For any yellow flag, during a race, overtaking is forbidden from the first yellow flag up until the point where the green flag is waved.
 In the case of any infringement of this rule the following will apply: - If immediately after having overtaken, the rider realizes that he made an infraction, he must raise his hand and let past the rider(s) that he has overtaken.
-In this case, no penalty will be imposed. - The rider must go back the number of positions decided by the Officials.
-The rider must indicate that he is voluntarily giving up the position(s) as opposed to being passed and the indication must be clear to the Officials.
-The Officials decision will be final. - A board will be displayed for the rider on the finish line during a maximum of three (3) laps.
-If the rider does not go back after the board has been presented three (3) times, he may be further penalized by Race Direction (such as penalty points, fine or suspension). - If the rider does not go back during the race, the number of positions will be a position change applied to the results as decided by the Officials. - b.
-Red Flag and Red Lights - 1.
-When the practice or race is being interrupted, the red flag will be waved at each flag marshal post and the red lights around the track will be switched on.
-Riders must return slowly to the pits. - 2.
-When the pit-lane exit is closed, this flag will be waved at the pit lane exit and the light will be switched on.
-Riders are not allowed to exit the pit lane.
-Any infringement of this rule may be penalized by the Officials. - 3.
-The red flag will be shown motionless on the starting grid at the end of the warmup lap.
-This will indicate that you must stop in your grid position and cannot pass the official holding the red flag. - 4.
-The red flag may also be used to indicate the track is closed. - 5.
-If using lights for the start, the red lights will be switched on at the start line for between two (2) and five (5) seconds to start each race.
-When the red light has extinguished, the race has begun. - c.
-Blue Flag - This flag indicates to a rider that he is about to be overtaken and will be waved at the flag marshal post.
-During the qualifying sessions, the rider concerned must keep his line and slow down gradually to allow the faster rider to pass him.
-During the race, the rider concerned is about to be lapped and must allow the following rider(s) to pass at the earliest opportunity.
-Overtaking within a group of lapped riders is forbidden under the blue flag.
+In this case, there will be no action taken by the Race Direction, no penalty will be imposed. - The rider must go back the number of positions decided by the Race Direction.
+The rider must indicate that he is voluntarily giving up the position(s) as opposed to being passed and the indication must be clear to the Race Direction.
+The Race Direction decision will be final. - A board will be displayed for the rider on the finish line during a maximum of three (3) laps.
+If the rider does not go back after the board has been presented three (3) times, he may be further penalized by Race Direction (such as penalty points, fine or suspension).

+- If the position change is not possible during the race, the number of positions re will be a position change applied to the results as decided by the Race Direction. - 6.
+During the final inspection lap, this flag must be waved at the exact place where the flag marshal will be positioned during the practices, qualifying, warm-ups and races.